JacksiroKe/JacksiroKe/README.md

 I am a self-taught software developer based in Nairobi, Kenya with a proven experience working with languages such as PHP, Java, C#, Dart and C/C++ familiar with packaging and deploying apps in Web, Android, iOS and Windows platforms, with a good experience with RESTful APIs.
-I am also proficient with cloud platforms such as Microsoft Azure and Amazon AWS, Git version control tools and above all Object-Oriented Programming principles.
+I am also proficient with cloud platforms such as Microsoft Azure and Amazon AWS, Git version control tools and above all Object-Oriented Programming principles. if am not coding, I will definately be cycling.

 <div>
     <a href="https://github.com/JacksiroKe/github-readme-stats">